lnochili/azure-actions-imagebuilder/README.md

 #### imagebuilder-template-name (optional)
 The name of the image builder template resource to be used for creating and running the Image builder service.
 This input is optional and by default, Action will use a unique name formed using a combination of resource-group-name and Github workflow Run number.
-The unique name of image builder template will  t_<ResourceGroup>_<os-type>_xxxxxxxx" where xxxxxxx will be a 10 digit random number.
+The unique name of image builder template will be t_<ResourceGroup>_<os-type>_xxxxxxxx" where xxxxxxx will be a 10 digit random number.

 * If the input value is a path to a file name with .JSON extension, No further inputs are required for the action.
 The Github Action will assume the ARM template as the source for all inputs and user has ensured the values comply to standard ARM template schema for azure image builder.
 * If the input value is a simple string without .JSON, it is used to create new Image builder template in Azure resource Group.
 The action will check and fails if imagebuilder template already exists.
 Currently, update/upgrade of image builder template is not supported and it requires to create a new image builder template whenever this action needs to run.